 Emphasise your message

-This rule ensures that you highlight the most important information in order to deliver the core message better.
+This rule ensures that you highlight the most critical information to deliver the core message better.
 It also helps to make you the centre of attention (instead of those wordy slides), which means the audience will be actively listening and understanding your content better.

 Keep your presentation from being a ‘read-out-loud’ session

-Having too many words in your presentation can make you dependent on your slides.
-You’re more likely to read that text out loud if it’s in the form of long paragraphs, but the 5/5/5 rule actually encourages you to keep it bite-sized, in as few words as possible.
+Too many words in your presentation can make you dependent on your slides.
+You’re more likely to read that text out loud if it’s in the form of long paragraphs, but the 5/5/5 rule encourages you to keep it bite-sized, in as few words as possible.

-Alongside that, there are 3 no-nos you can gain from this:
+Alongside that, there are three no-nos you can gain from this:

 - No classroom vibe – With 5/5/5, you won’t sound like a student reading everything for the whole class.

-- No back to the audience – Your crowd will definitely see your back more than your face if you read the slides behind you.
-If you face the audience and make eye contact with them, you’ll be more engaging and more likely to make a good impression.
+- No back to the audience – Your crowd will see your before more than your face if you read the slides behind you.
+If you face the audience and make eye contact, you’ll be more engaging and more likely to make a good impression.